vikputthiscodeongit/html-dev-label/README.md

 <br>

 ## Installation and usage
+Compatible with Node.js projects that support ECMAScript 2018 (ES9) or greater.

-Install the package with npm.
+To use, install the package with npm...

 ``` shell
 npm install @codebundlesbyvik/html-dev-label